An Optimal Design of PSN for SSB Signals Generation and Reception I

 Figure 1.
 Differential phase-shift characteristics of the network

-The graph has a twofold symmetry, of which the axis is
+The shape of the graph has a twofold symmetry, of which the axis exists

-on a normalized frequency of 1.
-So the left half of the graph
+on a normalized frequency of 1. @So the left half of the graph is

 Figure 1-2.
 Undesired Sideband Suppression Ratio Characteristic of the network